albrow/zoom/README.md

 	Address       string // Address to connect to.
 Default: "localhost:6379" Network       string // Network to use.
 Default: "tcp" Database      int    // Database id to use (using SELECT).
-Default: 0 CacheCapacity uint64 // Size of the cache in bytes.
-Default: 67108864 (64 MB) CacheDisabled bool   // If true, cache will be disabled.
-Default: false }
+Default: 0 }
 ```